 Truck drivers and their employers owe the public a duty to drive according to specific rules and guidelines for safety purposes.
 Many accidents are caused when these rules are not followed.
 For example, if the truck driver drives more than the allowed number of hours, he or she may be fatigued, which can lead to catastrophic accidents.
 The West Virginia truck accident attorneys at Tiano O’Dell, PLLC have a wealth of experience in Federal Regulations of Trucking Accidents and may conduct a thorough investigation to determine the cause of the negligence that contributed to your accident and consequent injuries.

 Truck accidents happen for various reasons.
 Any claim will entail a thorough investigation, and the cause of the accident usually determines liability for the resulting damages.

 Trucking companies must ensure their drivers have the requisite experience before assigning them routes.
 Oversteering, negligent application of vehicle brakes, taking sharp turns too fast, or failing to signal lane changes and turns can lead to serious accidents.
 Truck drivers should know how to drive safely for conditions, manage changing road conditions, and navigate unfamiliar areas.

 Truck drivers face demanding schedules, but they must not drive without adequate rest and regular breaks.
 Additionally, truck drivers have a higher duty of care than other drivers on the road due to the dangerous nature of their vehicles and must drive safely at all times.
 Aggressive driving, speeding, and moving violations can all cause accidents.

-Trucking companies must ensure their trucks receive appropriate regular maintenance.
+Trucking companies must ensure their large trucks receive appropriate regular maintenance.
 Failure to perform maintenance or inadequate maintenance can easily lead to catastrophic breakdowns and accidents.
 Brakes and tires are some of the most common sources of accident-causing maintenance problems.
 The party responsible for the truck’s maintenance would likely absorb liability for such an accident.